-- 1. Public Works continues working on developing a concierge service program. - Newhall Ranch Developments: - Public Works continues to work closely with FivePoint on the implementation of Neighborhood Electric Vehicles (NEV) within the Ranch.
-Conducting bi-weekly project schedule meetings to keep project on track. - 3.
-Deerlake Ranch Development: - Public Works continues engaging in community outreach by attending community meetings with homeowners associations, neighborhood watch groups, and advisory committees. - 4.
-Skyline Ranch: - Public works continues collaborating with the Department of Regional Planning and the developer to address critical issues regarding bridge and thoroughfare fees. - 5.
-Centennial at Tejon Ranch Specific Plan: - Approved by the Regional Planning Commission. - Public Works continues collaborating with the Department of Regional Planning on the preparation and adoption of a Development Agreement. - 6.
-Northlake: - Approved by the Regional Planning Commission and the Board of Supervisors.
+- 1. Woolsey Fire Rebuilding: - Public Works is providing expedited plan approval, permitting, and inspection services for those affected by the Woolsey Fire. - Public Works established a Road to Rebuilding website outlining the essential steps in the cleanup and rebuilding process. - 2.
+Public Works continues working on developing a concierge service program. - 3.
+Newhall Ranch Developments: - Public Works continues to work closely with FivePoint on the implementation of Neighborhood Electric Vehicles (NEV) within the Ranch.
+Conducting bi-weekly project schedule meetings to keep project on track. - 4.
+Deerlake Ranch Development: - Public Works continues engaging in community outreach by attending community meetings with homeowners associations, neighborhood watch groups, and advisory committees. - 5.
+Centennial at Tejon Ranch Specific Plan: - Approved by the Board of Supervisors. - 6.
+Northlake: - Approved by the Board of Supervisors.